Butterscotch Peanut Butter Puppy Chow.

 - 1 and 1/2 cups butterscotch morsels

-- Pour the cereal and the peanuts into a very large bowl.
-Mix them together and set aside.
+Pour the Chex cereal and peanuts into a large bowl.
+Toss to combine.
+Set aside.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.